Astrantia major 'Large White'

 - Hardiness: fully hardy

 A white Astrantia, with green tipped petals, that form the same distinctive pincushions, but on a slightly grander scale.
-These are particularly well suited to prairie style planting schemes, as their flowers add a different form and texture to the ornamental grasses.
+These are particularly well suited to prairie style planting schemes as their flowers add a different form and texture to the ornamental grasses.
 Alternatively create large, sweeping clumps throughout herbaceous borders where you can enjoy their long lasting summer flowers throughout summer.
+Plant more than you think you need, as they are great for cutting for both fresh and dried arrangements too.

 Astrantias have been cultivated in Britain since the 16th century and have numerous common names, such as melancholy gentleman, Hattie's pincushion and the more well known masterwort.